How to Choose Fitness Electronics

 GPS watches include the basic functions of running watches, but also measure how far and how fast you've trained during your workout.
 They may store the information right in the wristwatch data center and/or allow you to link the information to your smartphone or computer.

-Activity-specific models are aimed at runners or cyclists.
+Activity-specific models are aimed at runners, cyclists, hikers, mountain climbers and triathletes.
 They may come with a foot pod or bike cadence sensor to wirelessly send data to the wrist monitor.
 These devices allow you to continue monitoring data in areas where no satellite reception exists, such as indoor gyms or amid dense forests or tall buildings.

 GPS watches are weatherproof, and you can even swim with some.
 However, keep in mind that GPS accuracy can be hampered by immersion in water.